oxcamne/oxcam/docs/install.md

 1. In the prototype membership categories are included for full and student members.
 You do not have to have paid memberships.

+1. There are two groups of settings for outgoing email, each of which configures an SMTP Mailer.
+The first is for transactional emails, such as login email verification, transaction confirms, and emails addressed explicitly.
+In the case of OxCamNE, this uses the Society's Google Workspace address, <oxcamne@oxcamne.org> using an app password.

-1. There is a group of settings for outgoing email.
-They simply identify an SMTP server.
-Smaller groups could use a gmail address or similar.
-This will allow notices to be sent to a list of up to a few hundred addresses.
+1. The second mailer is for bulk emails, sent to mailing list or filtered sets of members.
+Smaller groups could re-use the same account as above, which may accommodate up to a few hundred addresses.
 Above that a paid email service such as mailgun.com needs to be used.
-A paid service provides sandbox and production environments, so that outgoing traffic from a test or development environment can be restricted set of target addresses.

 1. There is a group of settings for the Stripe payment processor.
 These include public and private account keys, and product identifiers corresponding to the membership categories.
 The products are set up on the Stripe dashboard and define the membership annual dues.
-In the OxCamNE case Student membership must be manually renewed annualy, where as Full membership sets up an auto-renewing subscription.
+In the OxCamNE case Student membership must be manually renewed annually, whereas Full membership sets up an auto-renewing subscription.

 ### Start the database